Loading page...

 The Coverage Gap:

-Florida has been under continuous emergency declarations for 240+ days annually since 2020 (hurricanes, flooding, COVID-19).
+Florida sees frequent emergency declarations tied to hurricanes and other events most years.
 Many personal auto policies contain exclusions that are triggered during these emergencies:

 Common Emergency Exclusions: